Don't wait until the kids start pestering you with questions - plan your Spring Break activities now.

 Located just outside of Medicine Park is the 59,000-acre Wichita Mountains Wildlife Refuge in Lawton, home to the oldest mountain range in the United States.
 Here you can see wildlife in its natural environment, as well as pristine lakes, streams, canyons, mountains and grasslands.
 Be sure and bring your camera in order to capture the photogenic bison herds and adorable prairie dogs that roam freely within the refuge.
 This area is perfect for hiking, boulder hopping and fishing, so bring your hiking boots and prepare for a day filled with family-fun outdoor activities.
 When blissful exhaustion hits and the sun begins to set, take a leisurely drive up the winding cliffs of Mount Scott to enjoy an awe-inspiring, panoramic view of the entire refuge.

-Travel to Enid and find your way to Leonardo's Discovery Warehouse, a one-of-a-kind hands-on science and art museum.
+Travel to Enid and find your way to Leonardo's Children's Museum, a one-of-a-kind hands-on science and art museum.
 Children of all ages will enjoy building in the carpentry shop, creating their own masterpiece in the art studio or observing snakes, chinchillas and ferrets in the animal area.
 After exploring a wide variety of activities inside, lead the kids outdoors to Adventure Quest, one of the largest playgrounds of its kind in the world.

 Another great place to turn the kids loose is the Jasmine Moran Children's Museum in Seminole, where kids play to learn.
 It is here that children can take a trip down the imagination highway as they explore a wide variety of grown-up careers in a fun, engaging way.
 Kids can bang the gavel as a judge, try their hand at being a newscaster complete with green screen and monitor or serve as a cashier in a grocery store.
 They'll have fun as they try other activities such as encasing themselves in a soap bubble, riding a miniature train or navigating a massive outdoor maze.